NCERT Solutions for Class 11 Physics Chapter 5 Work Energy and Power

 Answer:

-True but not always:- In the case of inelastic collisions, few amounts of energy is converted into other forms of energy such as sound or in deformation.
+True but not always:- In the case of inelastic collisions, few amount of energy is converted into other forms of energy, such as sound or deformation.
 Thus final kinetic energy is always less as compared to initial kinetic energy.
-But in case of the explosion of a bomb final kinetic energy is greater than the initial kinetic energy
+But in the case of the explosion of a bomb final kinetic energy is greater than the initial kinetic energy

 Q8 (a) Answer carefully, with reasons: In an elastic collision of two billiard balls, is the total kinetic energy conserved during the short time of collision of the balls (i.e. when they are in contact)?